Jeroenimo95/Jeroenimo95.github.io/ArcGIS Homepage/README.md

 ## About The Project

 During the internship at Sweco Bergen, I was tasked to look into a simple way to restyle the ArcGIS online homepage.
 I did some research into the possibilities and came across a very useful blogpost on [GeoNet](https://community.esri.com/blogs/baldy/2017/07/24/beautify-that-homepage-creating-a-unique-look-and-feel).
-The customized files that are given in this post are the basis on with I build the first version of the homepage.
+The customized files that are given in this post are the basis on which I build the first version of the homepage.
 These files can be found in the [src](https://github.com/Jeroenimo95/Jeroenimo95.github.io/tree/master/ArcGIS%20Homepage/src) folder.

 _**I encourage everyone to read [this](https://community.esri.com/blogs/baldy/2017/07/24/beautify-that-homepage-creating-a-unique-look-and-feel) before making any changes to the homepage**_.